 About GJIL

-The Gonzaga Journal of International Law (GJIL) is a student-run, online legal journal with readers spanning the globe.
-The Journal includes articles, essays, comments, and notes from law professors, government officials, practicing attorneys, business professionals, and law students.
+The Gonzaga Journal of International Law (GJIL) is a student-run, online legal journal with a readership that spans the globe.
+The Journal includes articles, essays, and comments from law professors, government officials, practicing attorneys, and business professionals.

-Founded in 1997, the Gonzaga Journal of International Law seeks to expand its influence beyond the pages of the Journal by actively addressing pertinent issues affecting the legal and political communities both in the United States and abroad.
-The Journal is equally committed to public service and holds events dedicated to public service each year.
-Our annual Symposium, which addresses various international legal, political, and social issues draws highly respected legal scholars from local, national, and international communities.
+Since its founding in 1997, the Gonzaga Journal of International Law has remained committed to publishing authors who tackle pertinent, cutting-edge issues affecting the legal and political communities both in the United States and abroad.
+The Journal has also sought to expand its influence beyond the sphere of academia through public service and outreach.
+Annual events include a 5K charity race to raise funds for Partners in Health and the American Cancer Society, and the International Law Symposium, which addresses various international legal, political, and social issues, and features highly respected legal scholars from local, national, and international communities.

 Online Submissions: